runxiyu/powxy/README.md

   be lost.
 - It does not work when duplex connections are needed, e.g. with Git's Smart HTTP protocol.
+- Currently we round times to the nearest week for persistence, but this could cause issues if a user completes the challenge at the end of a rounded week.

 ## Contributing